Guide to Library Services for Faculty

 Faculty members may request class visits to the WTC by appointment.
 For more details, contact Suzanne Campbell, the Head of Special Collections and Programs, by phone at 325-942-2164, or via email at Suzanne.Campbell@angelo.edu.

 Students, faculty, and staff have access to hundreds of databases, accessible alphabetically or by subject.
-Check out the center column on our Online Resources page.
+Check out our Online Resources page.
 Need help using one?
 We can help!
 Contact one of our reference librarians.

 Search approximately 75% of our most popular databases simultaneously!
 The search will return links to full-text articles and e-books, as well as citations, abstracts, and catalog entries in RamCat of print and digital materials the library owns.